solderguy/cloud-mincemeat-titanic-analysis/README.md

     9. Nearly full 10/10 compliance with Pylint (except for third-party Mincemeat module)

-INSTRUCTIONS
-    NOTE: All below can be run from command line or Eclipse
+INSTRUCTIONS (Note: all modules below can be run from the command line or Eclipse)

     gui_titanic  - run for AWS-EMR session with GUI (average time 8 minutes)
     emr_titanic - run for same results as above without GUI (defaults only)